openshift/microshift/docs/network/default_cni_plugin.md

 microshift-ovs-init.service is able to setup one additional host interface for cluster ingress/egress traffic.
 This is done by specifying the `externalGatewayInterface` in the CNI config file `/etc/microshift/ovn.yaml`.
 The external gateway interface will be added in a second OVS bridge `br-ex1`.
 Cluster pod traffic destinated to additional host subnet will be routed through `br-ex1`.

-## Known Issues

-* Firewall reload flushes iptable rules

-ovn-kubernetes makes use of iptable rules for some traffic flows (such as nodePort service), these iptable rules are generated and inserted by ovn-kubernetes (ovnkube-master container), but can be removed by reloading firewall rules, which in turn breaks the traffic flows.
-To avoid such situation, make sure to execute firewall commands before starting ovn-kubernetes pods.
-If firewall commands have to be executed after ovn-kubernetes pods have started, manually restart the ovnkube-master pod to trigger the reinsertion of ovn-kubernetes iptable rules.
-See section [NodePort Service](#external-to-nodeportservice) for details on the iptable rules.